Troup Square

 The Vibe

 Unlike some of Savannah's busier squares, Troup Square offers a peaceful retreat from the hustle and bustle.
-You won't find crowds of tourists here, making it perfect if you're looking for a quiet moment to yourself or a serene spot to sit and reflect.
+You won't find crowds of tourists here, making it a good option if you're looking for a quiet moment to yourself or a serene spot to sit and reflect.

-The square's tranquil beauty has made it a favorite for intimate weddings and elopements.
-With leafy trees providing generous shade and historical charm in every direction, Troup Square offers an authentic Savannah experience without the crowds.
-It's an ideal place to take a breath and soak in the city's distinctive atmosphere at your own pace.
+The square's tranquil character has made it a favorite for intimate weddings and elopements.
+With leafy trees providing generous shade and historical charm in every direction, it offers an authentic Savannah experience at your own pace.

 All Features & Facilities